WHERE DID THE OHIO VALLEY GIANTS COME FROM?

 Hundreds of giant human skeletons have been reported in Ohio.
 Who were they, where did they come from?
-The following hypotheses do not contradict current archaeological theories that conclude that, they do not know who the mound builders were, where they came from, nor where they went.
+The following hypotheses does not contradict current archaeological theories that conclude that they do not know who the mound builders were, where they came from, nor where they went.

 The sudden influx of people of gigantic height in the Ohio Valley is due to the Celts migrating into the British Isles, from 1500-1200 B.C and ending the domination by the Beaker Peoples in England.
 At the same time, the Amorites were also being displaced from the eastern Mediterranean by the Hittites, Egyptians and Hebrews.
 These dates, also corresponding to the end of the manufacturing of copper weapons and mining operations on Lake Superior.

 Comparing skull types of the Beaker People of the British Isles that were a combination of Corded People, Dinaric and Borreby Cro-Magnon with those of the Allegewi (Adena) mound builders of the Ohio Valley, shows some striking similarities.
 Both of which show more affinities towards Upper Paleolithic Cro-Magnon than to modern skulls with protruding brow ridges, thick skull walls and large mandibles, in addition to the overall large size of the skeletal remains.

 Henges are found across the British Isles.
 A henge is defined as a circular earthwork with exterior out earthen wall and interior ditch, making a circular platform in the center that is accessed by a causeway that breeches the interior ditch.
 This causeway is usually aligned to a solar event of the solstice or equinox.

 Henge and earthwork complex in Mayburg Scotland that was the prototype of the henges in the Ohio Valley.

 Henges in the British Isles are identical to those found in the Ohio Valley.
 Henge gateways were aligned to solar events.